 Chapel:

 The Book of Common Prayer is the center of our common life here and the rhythem of our day is structured around the rhythm of the chapel bell.
-Click here to see our sample chapel schedule and read more about life in the Chapel of the Apostles
+Click here to see our sample chapel schedule and read more about life in the Chapel of the Apostles.

 Church Music:

-Music can shape and nuture the soul in a powerful and profound way and the School of Theology has a commitment to church music second to none.
+Music can shape and nurture the soul in a powerful and profound way and the School of Theology has a commitment to church music second to none.
 Students will have access to a variety of courses, the chapel choir, weekly choral even song sung by the seminary chamber ensemble, as well as various offerings from the music departmetn at the College of Arts & Sciences.
 Click here to read more about church music.